Auto Injury

 Why should I be evaluated after an auto accident?

-If you were in a major accident and received medical treatment in or out of the hospital, you still benefit from a chiropractic evaluation.
-The tremendous forces that your body endures in even a low-impact accident can throw your spine out of alignment and create subtle soft tissue injuries that may take months or years to manifest as pain or disability.
+Modern vehicles are designed with excellent safety features to protect the people inside during accidents, but physical injuries frequently still occur, especially to the neck and back.
+The tremendous and sudden forces your body endures in even a low-impact accident can throw your spine out of alignment and cause subtle soft tissue injuries that may take weeks, months, or years to manifest as pain or disability.

 Contact Oak Brook